Finding aid (PDF, 168 KB)

 Until March 1965 and the beginning of direct U. S. participation in the Vietnam War, the Navy served in an advisory capacity.
 With the deployment of U. S. Navy combat units to Vietnam in the spring of 1965, the Naval Advisory Group additionally took on operational responsibilities.
 On 1 April 1966 the two roles were separated with the establishment of Naval Forces Vietnam (NAVFORV).
 The Naval Advisory Group continued its advisory role as a subordinate command under COMNAVFORV.

 Scope and Content Notes:

 The records in this collection were collected at the naval headquarters in Saigon by naval officers who acted as historians and were assigned to the staff.
 Many of the records were used to prepare a monthly Historical Summary of naval activities in Vietnam.
-As these records were no longer needed in Saigon they were shipped to the Operation Archives Branch of the Naval History Division (the NHHC Navy Archives).
+As these records were no longer needed in Saigon they were shipped to the Operation Archives Branch of the Naval History Division (predecessor to the NHHC Archives Branch).

 Arrangement and Description: